 - Language Barriers or Boosters?
 Autism Spectrum Researchers Take Aim at a Multilingual Myth

 By Steve Hockensmith, SF State Magazine (Fall/Winter 2016)

 - Yu, B. & Luo, F. (In Press).
 Augmentative and alternative communication.
 In G. Hao & Z. Shao (Eds.), Autism spectrum disorders: Assessment and intervention.
 Chongqing, China: Chongqing Publishing Group.
 (Will be published in Chinese)

-- Kashinath, S., & Yu, B. (In Press).
+- Kashinath, S., & Yu, B. (2018).
 Embedding intervention strategies within everyday family routines.
 In M. Siller & L. J. Morgan (Eds.), Handbook of Family-Centered Practice for Very Young Children with Autism.
 New York: Springer.